You’re not alone. These are both excellent choices.

-They both give you strong motors, extra long belts and solid, sturdy decks that are ideal for runners or walkers alike
+They both give you strong motors, extra long belts and solid, sturdy decks that are perfect for runners or walkers alike.

-This post will show you the differences between the Nordictrack 1750 vs Sole F80 so you can find the best fit for your home.
+This post will show you the key differences between the Nordictrack 1750 vs Sole F80 treadmill (2022 models) so you can find the best fit for your home.

 Nordictrack 1750 vs Sole F80 – Price